dotMavriQ/STXTOFR/docs/provider-strategies.md

 ## Circle K

-- classification: API-possible but not confirmed
+- classification: scrape-backed
-- primary approach: structured station-search response exposed behind the public site
+- primary approach: station search page returns a structured JSON payload in the HTML response body; the adapter extracts this directly without a formal API contract
-- fallback: archive parser failure and keep list-only records when detail fragments are missing
+- fallback: archive the parse failure and retain partial records when the payload shape shifts

 ## Rasta

-- classification: scrape-only
+- classification: scrape
-- primary approach: listing page plus facility detail pages
+- primary approach: listing page for the station index, detail pages for address, phone, hours, and service data
-- fallback: partial record with low confidence when coordinates or address fields are missing
+- fallback: partial record with a low confidence score when coordinates or address fields cannot be extracted from the detail page

 ## IDS

-- classification: hybrid
+- classification: feed + scrape
-- primary approach: `stations.json` feed with detail page enrichment for opening hours
+- primary approach: `stations.json` feed for station identity and coordinates, with detail page enrichment to recover opening hours
-- fallback: feed-only normalization if detail fetch fails
+- fallback: feed-only normalisation if the detail fetch fails; opening hours left null

 ## Preem

-- classification: API-native
+- classification: REST API
-- primary approach: station API endpoint with nested fuels and services
+- primary approach: station API endpoint returns nested station records with fuels, services, and address fields
-- fallback: unfiltered station pull with mapper defaults
+- fallback: unfiltered station pull with mapper defaults when optional nested fields are absent

 ## Espresso House

-- classification: API-native
+- classification: REST API
-- primary approach: coffee shop JSON endpoint
+- primary approach: coffee shop JSON endpoint with opening hours and amenity flags per location
-- fallback: mapper-side Sweden filtering if upstream country filtering shifts
+- fallback: mapper-side Sweden filter as a safeguard if the upstream country field changes

 ## Trafikverket Parking

-- classification: API-native
+- classification: REST API
-- primary approach: Trafikverket query API with raw response archival
+- primary approach: Trafikverket query API with raw XML request and JSON response archival
-- fallback: fail fast and retain raw response metadata for replay
+- fallback: fail fast on HTTP error; raw response metadata is preserved for replay once the upstream issue resolves

 ## TRB

-- classification: hybrid
+- classification: feed + scrape
-- primary approach: WordPress AJAX JSON response with HTML cleanup during normalization
+- primary approach: TRB station page is fetched to extract the store locator widget UID; the UID is then used to fetch the structured JSONP station bootstrap feed from `cdn.storelocatorwidgets.com`; HTML description fields are cleaned with BeautifulSoup during normalisation
-- fallback: partial JSON normalization with extraction warnings
+- fallback: partial JSON normalisation with extraction warnings when store fields are incomplete; see [docs/trb-capture.md](trb-capture.md) for the manual browser capture path